dlunde/kth-beamer/README.md

 rm -rf kth-beamer.zip kth-beamer/
 ```

-**If you know what you are doing and you are prepared to accept the risks**,
+If you know what you are doing and you are prepared to accept the risks, you
-you can for install the package system wide by running the following:
+can for install the package system wide by running the following:

 ```sh
 make package